 - Session 5, Friday: Mechanistic Exploration of the Homogeneous Gold Catalysis (O. Nieto Faza, University of Vigo, Spain); Peculiarities of Au-bonding (O. Nieto Faza, University of Vigo, Spain).

 - Session 6, Friday: Organic Reaction Mechanisms at the Frontiers of the Woodward-Hoffmann Rules (C. Lopez, University of Vigo, Spain); Panel discussion (chairman: D. Cremer, SMU).

-The current leaders of the CATCO group have published, as of January 2013, more than 340 peer-refereed research papers.
+The CATCO group have published, as of May 2018, almost 400 peer-refereed research papers.
 In the last 5 years their research has been supported by $1.2 million.

 Research topics of CATCO group members reach from the development and programming of quantum chemical methods, application of these methods to superheavy atoms, reaction systems, and large biomolecules, computer assisted drug design of antitumor drugs, simulation of vibrational spectra, the analysis of NMR parameters, the investigation of electron density and spin density distributions, the description of special bonding situations, modeling of molecular aggregates, work with the unified reaction valley approach to understand the mechanism of chemical reactions, the development of an automated spectra analysis procedure to the design of new techniques in virtual screening.
 The following gives an overview over research highlights within the CATCO group.

 Research Highlights: Method Development